-This post contains a comprehensive list of rules which will cover almost all subject-verb agreement situations.
+This post contains a comprehensive list of rules that govern subject-verb agreement.

 (Note that my comments are enclosed in square brackets () throughout this post.)

 Singular subject takes singular verb and plural subject takes plural verb.

 This is the most-commonly used rule on subject-verb agreement and will serve your purpose on most occasions.

 Rama and her friend blink every few seconds.

 He eats frequently.
 That’s why he is obese.

 The siblings eat frequently.
 That’s why they are obese.